nornir-automation/nornir/CONTRIBUTING.rst

 Coding style
 ------------

-Nornir uses `Black <https://github.com/ambv/black>`_, the the uncompromising Python code formatter.
+Nornir uses `Black <https://github.com/ambv/black>`_, the uncompromising Python code formatter.
 Black makes it easy for you to format your code as you can do so automatically after installing it.
 Note that Python 3.6 is required to run Black.

 .. code-block:: bash